 2. Focus Your Job Search

-As hiring still happens in down times, job seekers should identify and narrow their search to companies that are actively recruiting for new employees.
+As hiring still happens in down times, job seekers should identify and narrow their search to companies actively recruiting new employees.

 For example, Airbnb, CVS Health, and DoorDash were among the top 25 employers hiring for remote and hybrid jobs between October 1 and November 14.
 These companies have had healthy remote hiring activity in the last forty-five days, with the full list of companies available here.